 - The HDD part is prone to drop or exposure resulting in dysfunctioning of the whole SSHD.

 A brief description of these storage options is definitely not enough to decide which one is better.
 It is important to know them in more detail regarding their performance, functioning, pricing, etc.

 So, here is a side-by-side comparison between the SSD, HDD, and SSHD.

 Storage Speed and Efficiency

 As far as efficiency is concerned, the SSD is the best in this.
-Both HDD and SSHD come with little to many moving parts, one of which is the rotating magnetic disk.
-This disk spins and generates heat and noise while operating; hence the efficiency gets compromised in HDD and SSHD.
+Both HDD and SSHD come with little to mane moving parts, of which one is the rotating magnetic disk.
+This disk spins and generated heat and noise while operating; hence the efficiency gets compromised in HDD and SSHD.

 SSD definitely provides much faster speeds than an HDD, but extra speed comes with extra money.
 HDD is the least expensive storage solution, and you buy almost twice the HDD storage at the same price as an SSD.
 Hence the HDD is the most budget-friendly solution.
 However, if you want to buy storage that is faster than HDDs, SSHDs come into play.
 The SSHD storage costs are similar to HDD one, with a slight storage compromise and increment in speeds and performance.

 Talking about reliability, both HDD and SSHD storage consists of a lof moving parts.
 These are more prone to get damaged by dropping or rough handling.
 However, this is not the case with SSDs, as they are mostly circuit boards and consist of flash storage.
 Hence, it is more resistant to rough handling and accidental damage.